Occupational Disease Claims

 Contact Uliase & Uliase

 For an appointment with an experienced New Jersey federal worker injury lawyer, contact our office online or call us at (856) 310-9002.
 We are available to meet with you weekdays between 9 a.m. and 5 p.m. to schedule an appointment with our experienced federal employee injury lawyers.
 We are open weekdays between 9 a.m. and 5 p.m.
-Even if we don’t take your case, we will only charge a $35 consultation fee.
-We waive the fee for certain union members.
+We offer a free consultation for injured workers.